TextRanch

 Our experts

-Both phrases are correct, but they are used in different contexts.
-'I will be on planned leave today' is used when you are referring to a future date, indicating that you have already planned to take leave on that day.
-'I am on planned leave today' is used when you are referring to the present, indicating that you are currently on leave.
-The choice between the two phrases depends on whether you are talking about a future or present situation.
+Both phrases are correct, but used in contexts that are different.
+'I will be on planned leave today' is when you're referring to a future date, indicating that you've already planned to take leave on that day.
+'I am on planned leave today' is when you're referring to the present, indicating that you're currently on leave.
+The choice between the two phrases depends on if you're talking about a future or present situation.

 I will be on planned leave today